2020 Major League Baseball season: Retired numbers

-Due to the delayed start of the season caused by the COVID-19 pandemic, the following retirement ceremonies have been postponed.
-They will be rescheduled.
+Due to the delayed start of the season caused by the COVID-19 pandemic, the following retirement ceremonies were postponed and rescheduled to either 2021 or 2022.

 Major League Baseball teams revenue losses for 2020

-For 2020 Team Marketing Report has calculated $5 billion in game day losses for Major League Baseball as a result of not having fans.
+For 2020 Team Marketing Report calculated $5 billion in game day losses for Major League Baseball as a result of not having fans in attendance.